raewtf/raewtf.github.io/_posts/2025-10-05-there-but-for-the-hex-of-gon-go-i.md

 ---
-title: There But For the Hex of Gon Go I
+title: There But For The Hex of Gon Go I
 tag: hexa
-desc: Or, "me rambling about how I ported a puzzle game from Playdate over to LÖVE2D in a couple-a weeks".
+desc: Alternate title; me rambling for way too long about how I ported a puzzle game from Playdate over to LÖVE2D in a couple-a weeks.
 ---
 Hello!
 As I write this, it's been just a couple of days since I launched HEXA on itch.io, for personal computers.
 If you're reading this article, you'd probably like it!: